 This image shows the relationship between spatial axes and P’s sub-orbital components.
 The eight components may be composed from some miscellaneous collection of quarks beyond the bare minimum required to establish a spatial orientation.
 So sub-orbital events are shown as different pie-shaped wedges.
 Events through are out-of-phase with events through so they are depicted in a lower tier on the polar axis.
-Click here for a movie showing all eight sub-orbital events in an atomic-cycle.
+Here is a short movie looking around all eight sub-orbital events in an atomic-cycle.

 Consider some generic particles , and that are objectified from space-time events like the ones defined above.
 And let these particles interact with each other as .
 If this process preserves relationships between sub-orbital events such that